How to grow coriander

 Keep the soil or potting mix moist as it tends to run to seed if allowed to dry out, but take care not to overwater - especially in autumn and winter - as too much water can lead to rotting.

-Give plants a light liquid feed of an all-purpose fertiliser every couple of weeks during late spring and summer.
+Give coriander plants a light liquid feed of a liquid fertiliser every couple of weeks during late spring and summer.
 This will help ensure plants go on producing a constant supply of leaves.
 Don't use high potash fertilisers as these will encourage premature flowering.

-If plants become stressed they will run to seed quickly and the leaves start to lose their flavour once flowering begins.
-This is fine if you want to harvest seeds: otherwise discard the plants.
+If coriander plants become stressed they will run to seed quickly and the leaves start to lose their flavour once flowering begins.
+This is fine if you want to harvest seeds, but otherwise discard the plants.

 Start harvesting the leaves when they are bright green and young and the plants are 10-15cm tall.